To Georgia for Wine

 and dance, and we will listen, watch, and enjoy.

 On the fifth day it is time to part, for it was only a long weekend!
-But we assure you, that you will soon return and ask for something that lasts 8-9, or even 10 days!
-We can guarantee this 100%.
+But I assure you, colleagues, that anyone who has only been to Georgia for five days will soon return and ask for something that lasts 8/7 or 9/8, or even 10/9 days!
+I can guarantee this 100%.
 And we even have some special offers on that score.
+See more…